multiversx/mx-chain-observing-squad/README.md

 7. [Start Observers 0, 1, 2, Metachain](#start-observers-0-1-2-metachain).
 Make sure you set `OBSERVER_DIR` environment variables accordingly, **in advance, with respect to your current setup**.
 8. [Start Proxy](#start-proxy).
 9. [Verify the running containers](#verify-the-running-containers).
+10. Wait until the nodes are synchronized with the Netwtork.
+Then [verify the running containers](#verify-the-running-containers) again.

 ### Verify the running containers